Microsoft Office at Wellesley College

 - full access to Office via web browser

-- New 2018-2019: the free-to-everyone version of Office Online has limited capability (for Excel, for example); please use the subscription with your Wellesley email address and keep in mind that you may have to download the full version of Excel to your Windows or Mac computer to be able to use some features.
-See steps below for help installing the full version.
+- Please use your Wellesley email address when you subscribe, and keep in mind that you may have to download the full version of Excel to your Windows or Mac computer to be able to use some features; see steps below for help installing the full version

 How to get (or renew) Office for your personally-owned device and the web:

 Whether you need to set up your free subscription to Microsoft Office 365 or renew it after it's been a year, here are the instructions you need for your personally-owned devices.

 (For College-owned devices, you are welcome to use one of your personal licenses, but typically an upgrade is coordinated via the Help Desk.)

 Already renewed recently?
 Skip to Step 3 to log in (especially if you reset your MS Office password when you renewed).

 - Log in to MyWellesley and click on Software Store in the Administrivia tab.

 - Follow the instructions on the screen to "purchase" your free Office 365 ProPlus annual subscription license and get your initial, temporary Office 365 Portal password

 The temporary Office portal password you receive with your initial purchase may continue to show here in the Software Store.
 This becomes obsolete as soon as you log in the first time to the Office Portal and change that password yourself.
 See below if you have forgotten your Office Portal password.